franciscaconcha/pyGPUTriang/README.md

 - All the necessary drivers and support for your specific GPU

 ## Running:
-- To run the points generator:
+-To generate random points for the triangulation:

         python pointsGen.py n_of_points low_limit high_limit

+`low_limit` and `high_limit` are the coordinate limits.
+The random points will be created inside a square of side length `high_limit-low_limit`.
+The script will output a file with the coordinates of the points.

-- To run the triangulations:
+- To create triangulation from the random points:

         python triangulate.py input_coordinates_file

-- To plot:
+- To plot the triangulation:

 	    python plot.py